-Yes, why hold the next edition of the SAM in Rwanda?
+Indeed, why hold the next edition of SAM in Rwanda?
 Why choose this country to hold Africa's largest inclusive finance conference, the event of the year 2021 for the entire sector?
-Firstly because the Rwandan government asked us to.
+Firstly because the Rwandan government invited us.

-This is the second time in the history of the SAM that a country has made an official approach to ADA, its partners and the Luxembourg government to claim the SAM.
+This is the second time in the history of SAM that a country officially requested ADA, its partners and the Luxembourgish government to host SAM.
 This is a great honour for the organisers.
-Above all, we can measure the progress made since Luc Vandeweerd, now Board member of ADA, had the great idea of joining the Investors' Fair with some training sessions, and then a discussion.
-In 2013, he renamed the concept 'African Microfinance Week' (SAM).
+In particular, this shows how far we have come since Luc Vandeweerd, now an ADA Board member, had the great idea of complementing the Investor Fair with some training sessions and a debate.
+In 2013, he renamed the event 'African Microfinance Week' (SAM).
 As a result, 220 people gathered in Arusha for the first SAM.
 In 2015, 550 people attended the second SAM in Dakar.
-The third SAM attracted 700 people in Addis Ababa in 2017 and the fourth in 2019 was close to 1,000 participants!
+The third SAM attracted 700 people in Addis Ababa in 2017 and the fourth in 2019 attracted close to 1000 participants!

 This means that this week is more than just a conference.
-With its 20 or so free training sessions and workshops, its Investors' Fair, its Innovators' Village and its debates, the SAM has been able to create a beneficial ecosystem that benefits not only the sector as a whole, but above all the African countries, first and foremost the host country.
+With its 20 or so free training sessions and workshops, the Investor Fair, the Innovators' Village and the debates, SAM has created a supportive framework for the benefit of the financial inclusion sector as a whole but also of all African countries, in particular the host country.

-Some 40 partners, the constant support of African professional networks, the repeated presence of some 20 sponsors, and almost 600 MFIs represented make this event a unique place, a place to be.
+With over 40 partners, the continued support of African professional networks, some 20 sponsors, and almost 600 represented MFIs, this event is unique, the place to be for inclusive finance professionals.

 Dr. Uzziel Ndagijimana, Minister of Finance and Economic Planning (Rwanda)

-In 2021, you will have to be in Kigali, from 18 to 22 October, which will become the centre of inclusive finance for a week!
+From 18 to 22 October 2021, Kigali will become the centre of inclusive finance for a week!

-This 5th edition of the SAM "One is not born resilient but becomes resilient: Fostering inclusive finance to better overcome crisis!" aims to federate the reflections and commitments of the different categories of actors in the African inclusive finance sector on the strategies and actions to be carried out to strengthen the resilience of financial services operators and beneficiary populations, and to accelerate their progress towards the sustainable development goals.
+The motto of this 5th edition of SAM is "One is not born resilient but becomes resilient: Fostering inclusive finance to better overcome crises!".
+The event aims to bring together different actors in African inclusive finance to discuss strategies and actions to strengthen the resilience of financial service providers and their clients.
+This will accelerate their progress towards achieving their Sustainable Development Goals (SDGs).

 Laura Foschi, Executive Director of ADA

-For the last 25 years, the Government and its partners have been working to raise sustainable growth, economic opportunities and living standards of all Rwandans.
-Key programmes include countrywide available Umurenge SACCOs (savings and credit cooperatives) located at every administrative sector and designed to drive social and economic rural transformation through 100% financial inclusion.
-This network of SACCOs and other microfinance institutions (MFIs) across the country are used to deliver other government programmes like the social protection scheme (VUP) and the universal community health insurance scheme which reach over 8 million people; a coverage rate of 85%o the population.
+For the last 25 years, the Government and its partners have been working to boost sustainable growth, create economic opportunities and improve the standards of living of all Rwandans.
+Key programmes include countrywide Umurenge SACCOs (savings and credit cooperatives) which are available in every administrative sector and are designed to drive social and economic rural transformation through 100% financial inclusion.
+This network of SACCOs and other microfinance institutions (MFIs) across the country are used to deliver other government programmes such as the social protection scheme (VUP) and the universal community health insurance scheme which reach over 8 million people, or 85% of the population.

-Other programmes in financial inclusion include improved legal and regulatory framework and the use of latest digital financial service for the benefit of the population.
+Other financial inclusion programmes include an improved legal and regulatory framework and the use of latest digital financial services for the benefit of the population.

-Even so, extra effort is needed to make sure the sustainability of such initiatives is made, with efforts from among others local private sector, development partners and foreign investment.
-In Rwanda, access to finance continues to be a crucial component of the National development plans and there is still a room for improvement.
-Key issues in this context include matching the supply of financial services better to the demand, ensuring that financial product design and delivery channels respond better to the needs of particularly Small and Medium Enterprises, youth and women and including people from rural areas into the formal financial system.
+Despite these measures, extra effort is needed to ensure the sustainability of such initiatives thanks to the local private sector, development partners and foreign investments.
+In Rwanda, access to finance continues to be a crucial component of the national development plans and there is still a room for improvement.
+Key issues in this context include a better matching of the supply of financial services to the demand, for example by ensuring that financial product design and delivery channels respond better to the needs of SMEs, young people and women and by including people from rural areas in the formal financial system.

-Rwanda is also a formidable logistics hub, voted Africa’s best MICE (Meetings, Incentives, Congresses et Events) destination given her friendly visa regime, security, world-class meetings infrastructure, both international and local hotel brands, ease of air connectivity with its national Airline RwandAir, flying to over 29 destinations in Africa.
-Other international Airlines such as KLM, SN Brussels, Qatar, Turkish Airlines, Ethiopia Airlines and Kenya Airways also make Kigali and Rwanda one of Africa’s most exciting new and suitable convention destinations to host the African Micofinance Week (SAM) in 2021.
+Rwanda is also a formidable logistics hub, voted Africa’s best MICE (Meetings, Incentives, Congresses et Events) destination given its friendly visa regime, security and world-class meeting infrastructure with international and local hotel brands.
+It is easily reachable by air thanks to its national Airline RwandAir, flying to over 29 destinations in Africa.
+Other international Airlines such as KLM, SN Brussels, Qatar, Turkish Airlines, Ethiopia Airlines and Kenya Airways also make Kigali and Rwanda one of Africa’s most exciting new and suitable convention destinations to host SAM 2021.

-For all these reasons, the Rwandan government strongly believes that the MAS represents a great opportunity to provide a unique African platform for exchange on the inclusive finance issues facing the African continent by bringing together all the professionals of the sector.
+For all these reasons, the Rwandan government strongly believes that SAM represents a great opportunity to provide a unique African platform for debating African inclusive finance issues by bringing together all the professionals of the sector.